-The making of the This Was A Man book cover
+The making of Jeffrey Archer's This Was A Man book cover

-You obviously want them to visually work together as a series, so they sit well alongside each other in store, in promotions and at home.
-You also need to know what you're trying portray with the series in terms of an overall visual theme.
-In essence this series is a family saga, so the characters are important.
+You obviously want the covers to visually work together as a series, so they sit well alongside each other in store, in promotions and at home.
+You also need to know what you're trying to portray with the series in terms of an overall visual theme.
+In essence, this series is a family saga, so the characters are important.
 I also needed to find a way of showing the passage of time and the journey these characters go on.

 What elements of the design have you tried to maintain to create a sense of continuity throughout the series?